DavidHarrisRid/Tetris/README.md

 # Tetris

 This is a simple Tetris game implemented in Python using the `pygame` library.
-The project provides a single `Tetris.py` file that contains the game.

 The second file is a browser-based HTML Tetris game that runs without any installation.